The Listeners (opera): Reception

-Oslo 2022 production
+Oslo 2022 premiere

 In a review for NRK Eystein Sandvik wrote that The Listeners was Mazzoli's most ambitious work to date, which he felt placed her at the forefront of American composers since John Adams.
 Sandvik felt that the portrayal of the cult was credible, and that Mazzoli's music created a suitably dark atmosphere.
 However, Sandvik felt that the second act was weaker than the first, with the action becoming somewhat predictable.
 He also felt that the downfall of the cult was not quite as powerful as it was intended to be.
 On the singers, Sandvik opined that Heaston showed adaptability in the lead role, with a warm lyrical soprano.
 He praised baritone Johannes Weisser as Dillon, calling it a demanding role.
 Eirik Grøtvedt and Frøy Hovland Holtbakk were highlighted as stand out performers as Kyle and Ashley.
 The Norwegian National Opera Orchestra's performance under Ilan Volkov played fabulously, according to Sandvik.
 Finally, he mentioned that Mazolli's creative use of the orchestra was her greatest strength as a composer.

-Writing in Aftenposten, Aksel Dalmo Tollåli gave a positive review of the premiere performance of The Listeners, saying that even if audience members saw only one opera that year, it ought to be The Listeners.
+In Aftenposten, Aksel Dalmo Tollåli gave a positive review of the premiere performance of The Listeners, saying that even if audience members saw only one opera that year, it ought to be The Listeners.